Exploring the dispute and distrust behind Ridley Scott’s neo-noir epic

 Vangelis had no problem with the movie’s use of the material, and in a rare interview with Den of Geek would accredit Scott’s vision as being entirely responsible for his finished work.
 “Everything came purely from the film itself ― the characters, the settings, the atmosphere, the story, the whole thing,” he said years after his OST had been released in many different editions.
 Regarding the decade-long dispute, he added “I do not wish to dwell on this subject; suffice to say it was not a particularly happy situation for me.
 But after all, I am glad that it came out when it did, even that late.”
 A composer with a tireless work ethic who has spent his entire life on the road, Vangelis is clearly a man of few words.

-As well as the impact of the movie’s music, there is also the story’s source material to consider.
+Obviously, there is also the story’s source material to consider.
 Phillip K. Dick’s Do Androids Dream of Electric Sheep may not have the same cinematic appeal as the adapted screenplay, but all the elements are there, and thematically this is very much his vision.
 In the book, Deckard takes the ‘retiring’ jobs not because he is forced into it, but because he wants to buy a synthetic animal to compete with his neighbours.
 Something with the epic scope of Blade Runner doesn’t have time for such unabashed satire, but Dick’s paranoid outlook and tendency to draw comparisons between synthetic life and its corrupt human counterparts provides the movie’s emotional core and catharsis.
-Dick is a hugely important figure in science fiction, influencing not only Scott, but a whole generation of writers and directors including Terry Gilliam (Brazil) Richard Linklater (A Scanner Darkly), and even Stephen Spielberg (Minority Report).
+Dick is a hugely important figure in science fiction, influencing not only Scott but a whole generation of writers and directors including Terry Gilliam (Brazil) Richard Linklater (A Scanner Darkly), and even Stephen Spielberg (Minority Report).
 Dick may not have been the most stylish of writers, but conceptually he has very few peers.

 A notorious recluse during his twilight years, PKD would confine himself to his room for long periods, and would often disappear for days on end, abandoning his family and returning home after week-long benders with fresh ideas that would consume him absolutely.
 His later books were based on a concept known as VALIS or Vast Active Living Intelligence System, the author’s gnostic vision of an extraterrestrial God who enlightened him with a knowledge beyond humanity ― ideas explored in personal writings of biblical proportions.
 Dick spent years convincing himself that he was being monitored by the US government, a belief that would have him spiral into a personal vortex of often debilitating paranoia.